tier4/autoware-documentation/docs/design/autoware-interfaces/ad-api/use-cases/index.md

 ## Use Cases

-- Launch and terminate Autoware
+- Startup and shutdown.
+- Initialize the pose.
+- Change the operation mode.
-- Drive manually.
+- Operate manually.
+- [Drive to the designated position](drive-designated-position.md)
 - Get on and off.
-- [Drive to the designated position](drive-designated-position.md)